juliankaw/dogs/README.md

 The ideia of this project is to use pure React with only one external lib.

-- React.js
-- Context API
+Access the project:
-- react-router
+- Go to /dogs
-- pure CSS
+- npm install
-- victory
+- npm start